Lee Kendall: Coaching and management career

 He is a coach educator at UEFA A Goalkeeping and Outfield level for the Football Association of Wales.

 Kendall holds UEFA A Licences in Goalkeeping and Outfield coaching, FA Advanced Youth Award.

 Kendall also has a BSc in Sport Coaching and a Masters in Performance Coaching.

 In February 2020 Kendall was accepted on the UEFA Pro Licence and completed June 2021.

 Kendall was appointed Head of Goalkeeping at Fleetwood Town on 28 June 2021.
 He left the club after only one season due to family reasons.
 On 12 May 2022 Kendall joined one of his former clubs Barry Town United as Assistant Manager.
 On 1 June 2022 Kendall was named Head of Football at Cardiff and the Vale College alongside his role at Barry Town United.
 On the 6th November 2022 Kendall was appointed Barry Town United Manager.
 Kendall went on to lead Barry Town United to the Cymru South title and the Welsh Blood Service regional and national cup finals.

 On 25 July 2023, Kendall resigned as manager after just nine months in charge, despite previously signing a two-year contract with Barry following their promotion back to the Cymru Premier.

 In November 2024, Kendall was appointed caretaker manager of Bath City, where he had been goalkeeping coach since September.
 Following the appointment of Darren Way as manager in December, Kendall remained at the club as assistant manager.

 In May 2025, Kendall was appointed head of goalkeeping at League Two club Newport County.

+In April 2026 Kendall was announced as Cardiff City Head of Academy Goalkeeping.